study-ORCATech-cloud/docker-labs/Basics/LAB04-Layers/README.md

 6. **Use specific base image tags** rather than 'latest'
 7. **Consider using Alpine-based images** for smaller footprints

+TODO:
+- Implement each of these techniques in your optimized Dockerfiles
+- Document the impact of each optimization

 ### Task 6: Implement Advanced Multi-stage Patterns

-Explore the `multi-stage` directory for examples of:
+Explore the `multi-stage` directory and implement:
-- Separating build and runtime environments
+- Separation of build and runtime environments
-- Using the builder pattern
+- Using the builder pattern properly
 - Copying only necessary artifacts
+- Implementing proper security practices (non-root user, etc.)

+TODO:
+- Enhance your multi-stage Dockerfile to include security best practices
-- Leveraging base and target stages
+- Experiment with different base images (full, slim, alpine) and compare

 ## Best Practices Summary